 This is a lie.

 And before we get into the truth of Donald’s epic inheritance from his father, just notice how crude the lie he tells about this supposed loan from his father is in the first place.
-Imagine for a moment that Donald’s story here is true (it’s not).
-Even if it were true, it’s still a remarkably out of touch anecdote to share with rallies packed full of people who now believe Donald to be the Lord and Savior of the blue-collar man.
-Donald tells this story to middle and lower economic status people as if it’s generally relatable.
-It’s as if he’s saying, “Look Tulsa, we’ve all been there right?
-Remember when you all graduated from an Ivy League school you cheated your way into?
-I know, great memories, right?
-Now listen, after you all graduated from a 4-year, elite university, remember when your dad then gave you $1 million dollars to start your adult life off with?
-You guys get it.”
+Donald tells this story to a crowd of mostly middle and lower economic status people, as if it’s generally relatable.
+It’s as if he’s saying, “Look Tulsa, we’ve all been there, right?
+Remember when your dad gave you $1 million dollars right after you secured a fraudulent degree from an Ivy League University?”

-To this day, Donald Trump can’t relate to any of that.
+To this day, Donald can’t relate to any of that.
 Think about this.
-The man has never faced a job-interview in his life.
+The man has never faced a job interview in his life.
 He never even had to look for work.
 Why?
-Because Donald had a rich father.
+Because Donald had a rich and willing father.

 So, what exactly is it that Donald did for the business?
 It’s hard to say.
 Much of the time, Donald spent his days being driven around Manhattan by a company chauffeur in a company Cadillac.
-Apparently, Donald was “scoping out properties.”(4)
+Donald was said to be “scoping out properties.”(5)

 But remember, Fred was a sociopath who was deeply inflamed by the prospect of paying legitimate, legal taxes on the fortune he made for himself.
 Much of that fortune came to Fred directly via the US federal government itself.
 By the mid-1950s, when Donald was still a boy, Fred Trump earned himself his first federal investigation into his unlawful business practices.
 This would go on to become a father-son tradition, initiated by Fred in the 1950s, and later dramatically compounded by Donald over many decades, until this very day.